lmg8/Itinerary-App/README.md

 # ADMIN USER

 From the admin view, they can delete and view users.
 They can also delete itineraries.
 These features will be used by an admin to remove inappropriate users/itineraries.
+When viewing users, it will only lead to one specific user regardless of who is selected.
+This is because the user is hard coded in.
+In the final product, a database should be parsed for the user instead.

 # SEARCH VIEW